About NOCA

 - Jake and Lisa McLeod of DragonFly Aerial Arts in Knoxville

-- Christine Aiken of Asheville Aerial Arts.
+- Christine Aiken of Asheville Aerial Arts

 - Keith Dixon of Keith Dixon Studios

-- Victoria Cunningham of Flight Athletic Academy
+- Victoria Cunningham and Seth Delatte of Flight Athletic Academy

 - Ren Allen of Faces by Ren

-- Brenden Bohannon of Tuco o Tapa
+- Brenden Bohannon of Tuco O Tapa

 - Delbert Hall